Sign up free Log In

 Overall, it might be beneficial for lenders to focus less on the purpose of the loan.
 It’s more important to understand the local ecosystem and the borrower’s pre-existing customer base and skills, then pick the product that builds on these and help borrowers in the same peer group connect with one another.

-EDITOR'S NOTE: This article was produced in partnership with Strategic Entrepreneurship Journal, a leading academic journal, as part of an effort to highlight some of the cutting edge research being published there.
+EDITOR'S NOTE: This article was produced in partnership with Strategic Entrepreneurship Journal, a leading academic journal, as part of our effort to highlight actionable cutting-edge research on entrepreneurship.
+Click here to read other insights from SEJ.

 [1] Our findings are mirrored if we measure impact in terms of household consumption instead of income.